Skip to content

 P/E ratio: stock price relative to earnings.

-Calculate price-to-earnings ratio from share price and earnings per share, the core stock valuation metric.
-Free and runs in your browser.
+Calculate the price-to-earnings ratio from share price and earnings per share — the most-cited stock valuation multiple.

 What this tool does